 While the watch still comes in a cushion-shaped, black PVD-coated stainless steel case 44.5 millimeters in diameter and almost 12 millimeters thick (an impressively slender body for a watch rated for 30ATM of water resistance), it features a radically updated dial.

-If you compare the new watch with the 2010 JR Aquascope, you will immediately notice that the timekeeper has finally lost its Rolex-style round hour markers in favor of Arabic numerals.
+If you compare the new version with the 2010 JR Aquascope, you will immediately notice that the timekeeper has finally lost its Rolex-style round hour markers in favor of Arabic numerals.
 Although the new layout looks busier than the old one, the watch itself now looks more distinctive and is also more in line with their successful Highlands series.

 I am not as happy with the new font family chosen for the “AQUASCOPE” and “AUTOMATIC 300M” inscriptions, though.
 Probably inspired by Porsche Design, the sans serif-type font looks radically different from the type used for the brand’s logo.
-Not that I am obsessed with fonts, but it really hurts my eyes to see such a typographic mess on an almost perfect dial.
+Not that I am obsessed with fonts, but it hurts my eyes to see such a typographic mess on an almost perfect dial.

-Actually, the choice of caliber seems to be more practical (at least, for an average customer) than an in-house since, in a small town, it is going to be a tad easier to find a repairer or a servicemen that has adequate experience with the engine, although I would probably prefer the extra hassle with a unique mechanism than to buy a watch that features the same boring ETA 2824-2 as thousands of different watches from hundreds of different brands from Germany, United States, Switzerland and even Russia.
+Actually, the choice of caliber is more practical (at least, for an average customer) than an in-house since, in a small town, it is going to be a tad easier to find a repairer or a servicemen that has adequate experience with the engine, although I would probably prefer the extra hassle with a unique mechanism than to buy a watch that features the same boring ETA 2824-2 as thousands of different watches from hundreds of different brands from Germany, United States, Switzerland, and even Russia.
 Still, so far the mechanism enjoys a good reputation of a reliable and robust mechanism able to keep good time if served properly at proper intervals, so, again, it is surely more practical for all intents and purposes.